-Through its Resident Scholar and Summer Scholar programs, SAR awards up to 14 residential fellowships each year to scholars in the social sciences, arts, and humanities who need time to think and write.
+Through its Resident Scholar program, SAR awards up to six residential fellowships each year to scholars in the social sciences, arts, and humanities who need time to think and write.

 Seminars at SAR promote in-depth communication among scholars who are at a critical stage of research on a shared topic and whose interaction has the potential to create new insights on human evolution, behavior, culture, and creative expression.

 SAR annually presents the J. I. Staley Prize to a living author for a book that exemplifies outstanding scholarship and writing in anthropology.